GeoToolkits/airbornegeo/README.md

 # AirborneGeo
 Tools for processing airborne geophysical survey data.

+This package allows for a range of processing steps necessary for airborne geophysical data.
+Some of the functions are generic for many types of airborne surveys, such as splitting flights into segments, calculating quantities such as distance along lines, velocities, bearings, and cross-over errors, etc. However, there are many functions specifically focused on gravity and magnetic data.
+These include field reductions, 1D equivalent source inversion, and levelling of flight lines.

 ## Levelling
 We offer a range of ways to perform levelling of your flight line data.